Setting The Cill

 The top caps that meet the hip bar cap can now be fitted.
 Start by tapping the top of the cap into place by the hip cap.
 Tap the top 6 inches or so down in to place then tap the bottom of the cap to push the cap up tight to the hip bar.

 The gap between the top of the hip bars and the ridge is filled with two sections of foam the front section goes in first, and the back section completes the gap behind.

 Ridge Cover Cresting & Finial

-x the front of the ridge cap with the push in rivets then slide in the finial followed by the cresting the add the rear cap and finish by pushing in the final rivets.
-Its better to do this on the ground then lift the hole ridge into place.
+X the front of the ridge cap with the push-in rivets then slide in the finial followed by the cresting the add the rear cap and finish by pushing in the final rivets.
+It's better to do this on the ground then lift the whole ridge into place.

 Ridge Cover Cresting & Finial Fixing

 Lift the ridge into place note we have left one section of polycarbonate out to make access a little easier.
 Line the cap up with the groves then use your hand to tap into place until its tight.
 Once the cap is into place, fix the final polycarbonate panel.

 Once the last sheet of polycarbonate goes in fix your bar end caps into place and cover the screws with the plugs.

 With all the end caps in place, you can now add the gutter brackets.
 The gutter brackets will be inside the gutter clip the top of the bracket into place then pull down on the support arm until the bracket clips into place.
 Brackets need to be approx 800mm apart.